-My first experience with digital design was redesigning the 5-Day weather forecast graphics that were broadcast to our local access television station from our high school.
+The first original design I ever created was a redesign of the 5-Day weather forecast graphics that were broadcast to our local access television station from our high school.
 I have been a meteorology nerd ever since.